Click here for the TMN Brand 2020 Update.

 Darners are mostly large, strong flying dragonflies, usually brightly and distinctively patterned in blue and green.
 They typically patrol margins of ponds, lakes, and marshes, and seldom alight except to roost for the night (Leahy 1987).

 The Cyrano Darner (Nasiaeschna pentacantha), the only dragonfly classified in the Nasiaeschna genus, is the logo of the Master Naturalist program.
-The Cyrano Darner is named for its long forehead, reminiscent of the nose of the literary character Cyrano de Bergerac.
+The Cyrano Darner is named for its long forehead, reminiscent of the nose of the literary character Cyrano de Bergerac from the play written in 1897 by Edmond Rostand.
 The Cyrano Darner stays in or close to forest habitats, and does not forage in the open or in swarms.
 It commonly hunts with a slow flight along and through branches overhanging a stream.
 The mesmerizing male performs territorial patrols, usually seen in the morning sunlight.
 They fly slowly to and fro with their continuously flickering wings held up at an angle while sometimes suddenly darting at invading dragonflies.
 A second uncommon type of patrol is low through the shade to examine water-soaked logs where females lay eggs (Dunkle 2000).

 Identification: